https://weelorum.com/wp-content/uploads/2022/09/14.-Web-Guide-to-Developing-a-GPS-Navigation-Application.svg

 Challenges of Developing Location-Based Apps

-Creating location-based apps presents unique challenges, especially related to the privacy implications of using a user’s location data.
-To avoid alienating your audience, developers should tackle the following set of challenges:
+Creating location-based apps presents some challenges related to the privacy implications of collecting a user’s location data.
+To avoid alienating your audience, developers should consider:

-These issues make developing precise location-based apps challenging.
-They require engineers to account for these situations in their code and come up with solutions so that users don’t have accidental coordinates sent using their apps.
+Developing location-based apps requires engineers to account for these situations in their code and come up with solutions so that users don’t have accidental coordinates sent using their apps.

 Privacy and Ethics